mbersani/hugo-site/content/home/about.md

 #author = "admin"
 +++

-The aim of the FME Teaching Committee is to support a worldwide improvement in learning formal methods, mainly by teaching but also via self-learning.
+The aim of the FME Industry Committee is to support the infusion of formal methods into industry, as well as to obtain feedback from industry as to the usability of various methods in practice.